MikeyDotCom/Escrow-contract/README.md

 18) Under "Write to contract" select function "Accept" => Execute from, select "Seller" => Click "Execute" => type your password and click "Send transaction".
 Once you have 1 confirmation you can continue with the next stap.

-19) 1 Ether is subtracted form the buyer account and added to the seller account.
+19) Voilà, 1 Ether is subtracted form the buyer account and added to the seller account.
 End of process!